Roasted garlic just got easier with this air fryer recipe. In this post, I’ll share how to roast garlic in the air fryer + my favorite ways to use it.

 This wintery time of year when a cold kale salad with lemon tahini dressing isn’t quite as appealing, having a side of warm bread with roasted garlic makes that dinner of salad a bit more inviting.

-To roast garlic in the air fryer, cut ¼ inch off the top of a head of garlic, showing the cloves underneath.
+Cut ¼ inch off the top of a head of garlic, showing the cloves underneath.

 Drizzle the exposed parts of the cloves with extra virgin olive oil, wrap it in aluminum foil like a pouch, and pop it into the air fryer.

-You’ll know it’s done when the garlic cloves have some give to them.
+You’ll know it’s done when the cloves have some give to them.
 You can also pull one clove from the head and smear it onto a cracker to see if it’s ready.
 If it spreads easily, you’re good to go.
-If not, continue to air fry the garlic in 5 to 10 minute increments until it’s ready.
+If not, continue to air fry in 5 to 10 minute increments until it’s ready.

 Once it’s had a chance to cool, remove the garlic from the peel by giving each clove a light squeeze.
 Each one should pop right out of its skin.